-Welcome back to school!
-We hope all families enjoyed a restful break and that our students are feeling excited and ready for a new year of learning.
+Welcome back to school for Term 2!
+We hope all families enjoyed a restful break and that our students are feeling excited and ready for a new term of learning ahead.

 This term we will be covering the following subject areas: